Ye-Dehuo/Quadrotor-Attitude-Control/README.md

 ![alt](/img/bode.png)

-The gain margin is [0.29, 5.75] (or [-10.81dB, 15.19dB]) (generally required $6dB < h \left ( dB \right ) $)
+The gain margin is 0.29 and 5.75

 Taking $\omega \in [0 , +\infty]$ as an example, the corresponding curve in the Nyquist plot starts from the upper left and intersects the negative real axis at two points.
-A gain margin of 0.29 indicates that if the open-loop magnitude frequency characteristic is increased by 0.29 times (i.e., reduced by approximately 3.4 times), the left intersection point will move to (-1,0).
+The gain margin 0.29 indicates that if the open-loop magnitude frequency characteristic is increased by 0.29 times (i.e., reduced by approximately 3.4 times), the left intersection point will move to (-1,0).
 At this point, the Nyquist plot will just include (-1,0), and the system will be in a critically stable state.
-A gain margin of 5.75 indicates that if the open-loop magnitude frequency characteristic is increased by 5.75 times, the right intersection point will move to (-1,0).
+The gain margin 5.75 indicates that if the open-loop magnitude frequency characteristic is increased by 5.75 times, the right intersection point will move to (-1,0).
 At this point, the Nyquist plot will just include (-1,0), and the system will be in a critically stable state

+Here, taking 5.75 as the gain margin (satisfying $10dB < h \left ( dB \right ) $)

-The phase margin is 36.22° (generally required $30^\circ < \gamma < 60^\circ$)
+The phase margin is 36.22° (satisfying $30^\circ < \gamma < 60^\circ$)

 ### Handling Quality Analysis